Dark Web Forums in 2026 | Status, Risks, and How to Stay Safe

 Status as of 2026: Active, highly influential

 Launched in February 2018 as a Tor-based alternative to Reddit, Dread has become the closest thing the dark web has to a community hub.
-A 2025 peer-reviewed study identified more than 1,700 active sub-communities (called ‘subdreads’) covering darknet markets, harm reduction, privacy advocacy, and general news.
+A 2025 peer-reviewed study identified more than 1,700 active sub-communities, called “subdreads,” covering darknet markets, harm reduction, privacy advocacy, and general news.
 Dread operates as a major coordination point for ransomware groups, which use it to share victim announcements, challenge payment negotiations, and communicate with researchers.

 Dread is a must-monitor platform.
 Ransomware victim disclosures frequently appear here before or alongside leak site publications, providing compressed incident response timelines.
-The platform also provides reliable intelligence on market shutdowns, exit scams, and law enforcement operations.
+The forum also provides reliable intelligence on market shutdowns, exit scams, and law enforcement operations.

 RAMP